muenchner/mahaliaResearchTools/README.md

 Here's the summary:

-1. Finding references: Chrome, Zotero, Bibtex
+1. Finding references: Chrome, Zotero, Bibtex (+links to other good options)

 2. Getting your ideas down: Latex, Beamer, Powerpoint